 - This website highlights the importance of becoming involved in mentoring activities.

 - The National Institute of Justice's CrimeSolutions.gov website is meant to help practitioners and policymakers understand what works in justice-related programs and practices.
 See the Mentoring Practice Profile for topic-specific information.

 - Office of Juvenile Justice and Delinquency Prevention (OJJDP)

 - OJJDP provides national leadership, coordination, and resources to prevent and respond to juvenile delinquency and victimization.
-See the following pages to learn about OJJDP efforts related to youth mentoring and to access related resources and sites:
+See the Mentoring page to learn about OJJDP efforts related to youth mentoring and to access related resources and sites.